Suraj151/pdi-framework/README.md

 ```

 for example we selected esp8266 device to compile and flash as above.

+# Usage

+Restart the arduino ide and navigate to File->Examples->pdi-framework->PdiStack example compile and upload.

 * after flash and initializing device completely, check in pc/mobile wifi list if **pdiStack** name appear.
 * select it and enter default password **pdiStack@123**.